Jackett/Jackett/README.md

 Trackers marked with  [![(invite needed)][inviteneeded]](#) have no active maintainer and are missing features or are broken.
 If you have an invite for them please send it to kaso1717 -at- gmail.com to get them fixed/improved.

+### Aggregate indexers

+A special "all" indexer is available at `/api/v2.0/indexers/all/results/torznab/api`.
+It will query all configured indexers and return the combined results.

+To get all Jackett indexers including their capabilities you can use `t=indexers` on the all indexer.
+To get only configured/unconfigured indexers you can also add `configured=true/false` as query parameter.

 ## Installation on Windows

 We recommend you install Jackett as a Windows service using the supplied installer.
 You may also download the zipped version if you would like to configure everything manually.